tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - immunosuppressive environment of liver makes adaptive immune cells of liver readily tolerogenic, promoting death of effector cells (also anergy, senescence, exhaustion) and "education" of regulatory cells
  - tolerance mechanisms of liver related to many liver diseases
  - liver is the largest organ with a rich blood supply (hepatic artery, portal vein), exposed to many microbial products, harmless food-derived antigens via intestines
+# Linkage disequilibrium - understanding the evolutionary past and mapping the medical future
+ - linkage disequilibrium: nonranom association of alleles of different loci
 # Linking T cell receptor sequence to functional phenotype at the single cell level
  - different T cells bearing the same TCR can be functionally distinct
  - methods